SandroMiguel/verum-php/README.md

 #### Simple usage example

-Validate a simple registration form
+Validate a simple registration form (name, email and age)

 ```
 use Verum\Validator;